 If you have not done so already, join the 2200+ people from 50+ countries who are subscribed to LifeETC by Momekh.

 I have been lucky to spread our idea of “living a life of adventure” on different platforms:

 - I have been self-employed my whole life.
 By God’s Grace, I started working for myself while still at college.
-Have started quite a few projects since.
+Have started quite a few projects.

 - I study businesses and marketing as a hobby; but my business model of choice is what I call for-profit philanthropy.
-Most of the information I give away for free, in hopes that some may buy a more detailed approach.
+Most of the information I give away for free, and I give a more detailed approach to premium members.
 Either way, it’s cool.

 - Although I do talk about earning online, I do not earn money in my sleep.